 Located on one of Mills' hills just off the main campus entrance, the Courtyard Townhouses include three buildings—Joan Danforth House, Vivian Stephenson House, and Clare Springs House.

 The distinctive Craftsman-style apartments in each house include a choice of four or five bedrooms and with two bathrooms, a kitchen, a living room, and an adjoining dining room.
 All bedrooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 As a residential option designed for students seeking a more independent living situation, housekeeping services are not provided in these apartments.

-All Mills residence halls have grand pianos, recreation rooms, kitchens, and computer labs.
+All Mills residence halls have grand pianos, recreation rooms, and kitchens.
 All rooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 Housekeeping services are provided for the shared restrooms and residence hall common areas.